jhucsf/fall2022/assign/assign04.md

 if (data == MAP_FAILED) {
     // handle mmap error and exit
 }
+// *data now behaves like a standard array of int64_t.
+Be careful though!
+Going off the end
+// of the array will silently extend the file, which can rapidly lead to disk space
+// depletion!
 ```

 Passing in `NULL` for the requested mapping address gives `mmap` complete freedom to
 choose any address in memory to map.
 Since we don't care where the file ends up in memory,
-so long as we can access it, this is the correct semantics.
+so long as we can access it, this is what we want.
 Similarly, we want to map the
 entire file, so we set the offset to zero.

 Note: Don't forget to call [munmap](https://man7.org/linux/man-pages/man2/mmap.2.html) and